Analysis | ‘It was inciting,’ ‘provoked by the president’: What GOP senators said before about Trump’s culpability for the Capitol riot

-“Nothing the president said on January 6 was inciteful, let alone impeachable,” one of them read, “and in fact, President Trump urged supporters to exercise their rights ‘peacefully and patriotically.' ”

 That first part might be news to some of the party’s top leaders, though.
-While the GOP has rallied around Trump lately, even many GOP senators who appear likely to acquit him have said Trump bore at least some blame for the events of Jan.
-6. And that poses problems as Trump’s defense moves, beyond constitutionality and into culpability.
+Although the GOP has rallied around Trump lately, even many GOP senators who appear likely to acquit him have said Trump bore at least some blame for the events of Jan.
+6. And that poses problems as Trump’s defense moves beyond constitutionality and into culpability.

-Whether they believe Trump’s actions rose to the level of incitement is a valid question, but they clearly pointed the finger at him playing a role.
+Whether they think Trump’s actions rose to the level of incitement is a valid question, but they clearly pointed a finger at him playing a role.
 And their comments are worth parsing in light of the emerging party line that Trump is effectively blameless.

 Senate Minority Leader Mitch McConnell (R-Ky.), before voting twice that the trial was unconstitutional, expressed an openness to convicting Trump.
 He said Trump “provoked” the Capitol rioters.